 The busbars are a simple looking substation part but they do an important job of connecting all the other parts of the substation.
 These are conductive bars and their use for distributing electricity within the substation.
 There are many types of busbar in the electrical substation, Single busbar, double busbar and the main and transfer busbar system.

-The single bus pass system is the simplest of all the three systems but it lacks redundancy.
+The single busbar system is the simplest of all the three systems but it lacks redundancy.
 The double busbar system provides high flexibility and reliability in its operation and is thus recommended in all high power electrical substations.

-The main and transfer bus power systems allow you to do the maintenance work without any type of power interaction during the maintenance work in the electrical substation.
+The main and transfer bus power systems allow you to do the maintenance work without any type of power interruption during the maintenance work in the electrical substation.

 The Isolators (Disconnectors)